threefoldfoundation/blog_threefold/posts/Zero_People_IT_is_the_future.md

 ---
 title: "Zero People IT is the Future"
-author: x
+author: Nickolay
-author_image: x
+author_image: nickolay.jpg
-tags: x
+tags: tech, decentralization, peer-to-peer
-published_at: x
+published_at: 2020-08-17
-post_image: x
 ---

 ## Introduction